Skip to Content

 Everest's Three Pass Trek

 The Three Passes might be one of my favorite Nepal treks.
 Most of this trail traverses beneath some of the world's highest peaks, bringing gorgeous scenery every day.
+It's a popular trail.
+You can enjoy some of the best mountain guest houses in the Himalayas, and meeting other trekkers is easy.
+The passes are challenging and sometimes snow-covered.
+Getting acute mountain sickness or catching a cold is common among Three Pass hikers.

 It intersects with the Everest Base Camp trek for the first few days before veering east toward the first pass.
 Don't worry; you'll still have the option to visit base camp if you want.
+After base camp, the trail continues over the second pass to Gokyo.
+Because of its alpine lakes, Gokyo may be the most scenic village in the Everest region.
+Plan to explore the area for a few days and hike to viewpoints.

-Length of time: three weeks or less
+• Length of time: Three weeks or less

-Camping/ guest house: guest houses
+• Camping or guest house: Guest houses

-Start/ finish: Lukla to Lukla
+• Start to finish: Lukla to Lukla

 Whether you want to do a guest house trek and meet other travelers, or you would prefer to sleep in your tent and see how locals live, there is a trail on this list of best treks in Nepal for you.
+Regardless of which trail you choose, trekking in Nepal's Himalayas will be an arduous, enthralling, and memorable experience.

 Planning a trip?
 Go Backpacking recommends: